Optimizing edge state transfer in a Su-Schrieffer-Heeger chain via hybrid analog-digital strategies: SSH model: Hamiltonian and Preliminaries

-where $\Omega=0.01t_0$, $\Lambda=2t_0$, $\dot{\lambda}(t)=-\Omega t_0\sin\Omega t$ and for simplicity we set $\lambda \equiv \lambda(t)$ in the text.
+where $\Omega=0.01t_0$, $\Lambda=2t_0$, $\dot{\lambda}(t)=-\Omega t_0\sin\Omega t$ and, for simplicity, we set $\lambda \equiv \lambda(t)$ in the text.
 Defining the transfer fidelity

-which is used to characterize the extent that the state evolves along the instantaneous eigenstate in the interval $t\in [0, T]$, we can obtain the fidelity robustness $F(T) > 99.9\%$ at $T \equiv \pi / \Omega = 100\pi /t_0$, fulfilling the adiabatic condition motioned above.
+which is used to characterize the extent to which the state evolves along the instantaneous eigenstate in the interval $t\in [0, T]$, we can obtain the fidelity robustness $F(T) > 99.9\%$ at $T \equiv \pi / \Omega = 100\pi /t_0$, fulfilling the adiabatic condition mentioned above.

-Indeed, it is worth noting that previous efforts have primarily focused on expediting the slow adiabatic protocol for edge state transfer by using inverse engineering methods \cite{DAngelis_2020,Ban_2018}.
+Indeed, it is worth noting that previous efforts have primarily focused on expediting the slow adiabatic protocol for edge-state transfer by using inverse-engineering methods \cite{DAngelis_2020,Ban_2018}.
 While inverse engineering provides the advantage of flexibility in designing the time-dependent couplings $t_{1,2}(t)$ (if it is allowed experimentally), it does run the risk of exciting other intermediate states, rather than the zero-energy eigenstate.
-In contrast, CD driving offers the distinct advantage of ensuring adiabatic following of the original Hamiltonian \cite{Berry_2009,Sels_2017,claeys2019floquet,Narendra2021prappl}, but within a shorter time frame.
+In contrast, CD driving offers the distinct advantage of ensuring adiabatic following of the original Hamiltonian \cite{Berry_2009,Sels_2017,claeys2019floquet,Narendra2021prappl} but within a shorter time frame.
 In what follows, we shall focus on the optimal CD terms, providing a promising pathway to achieve more robust and high-fidelity state transfers, even in the presence of noise and other experimental imperfections.